fbpx

 Dancers posing at the end of the Voyagers of the Pacific Luau in Kona.
 Photo credit: Marcie Cheung

-How Does the Voyagers of the Pacific Luau Compare to Other Hawaii Luaus?
+How Do the Voyagers of the Pacific Luau Compare to Other Hawaii Luaus?

-I want to start of by stating that kids ages 5 and younger are FREE.
-This is awesome because most luaus only offer free admission to kids ages 2 and younger.
+I want to start off by stating that kids ages five and younger are FREE.
+This is awesome because most luaus only offer free admission to kids ages two and younger.
 This can save you a lot of money.

-I thought the Royal Kona luau food was outstanding.
-If they were a restaurant, I would have gone back the next day.
+The Royal Kona luau food was outstanding.
+If it were a restaurant, I would have returned the next day.
 It’s seriously flavorful!

-I appreciated that the luau was over by about 7:30pm.
-Sometimes luaus are really late and that’s hard with younger kids or when dealing with jet lag from the Mainland.
+I appreciated that the luau was over by about 7:30 pm.
+Sometimes, luaus are really late, and that’s hard for younger kids or when dealing with jet lag from the mainland.

 The show itself was pretty good.
 Nothing really outstanding or memorable.